Quantcast

 Rupert Grint in a black turtleneck against a green backdrop for Knock at the Cabin

-The third of the Harry Potter films’ trio of leads, Rupert Grint, also defended trans people shortly after Rowling’s 2020 comments.
+Rupert Grint also defended trans people shortly after Rowling’s comments.

-“I firmly stand with the trans community and echo the sentiments expressed by many of my peers,” the actor, who played Hogwarts student Ron Weasley, said in a statement to The Times.
+“I firmly stand with the trans community and echo the sentiments expressed by many of my peers,” he told The Times.

 “Trans women are women.
 Trans men are men.
-We should all be entitled to live with love and without judgement.”
+We should all be entitled to live with love and without judgment.”

 Bonnie Wright – Ginny Weasley